aronorth/WarpAllah/README.md

   - There's still a small probability of the bug occurring.
   - You can tweak the settings to potentially find better values.

-- **Known Limitations**
-  - It's still possible to exceed max peril with force swords.
-  - Uses a modified version of the WarpUnboundTimer mod's timer.
-    - Having both mods installed might cause conflicts.

----

-### **Installation**
-1. Place the mod files into the appropriate mod folder for your game.
-2. If desired, install the **Audio Plugin** to enable timer notification sounds.
-3. Tweak the settings in the configuration file to match your preferences.

----

-Feel free to contribute or report issues in the [Issues](#) section of this repository!